How to stop legal reforms causing a crash in cash flow

 As such, law firms wishing to protect their cash flow should look at alternative finance options to make these services more affordable and flexible for their clients.
-Fixed fee funding solutions offer a ‘point of sale’ finance solution to clients, rather like the ‘buy now, pay later’ models typically on offer for large furniture and white goods purchases.
-Services ranging from just a few hundred pounds to five-figure sums can be covered, with repayments spread over three to 60 months.
+Fixed fee funding solutions offer a ‘point of sale’ finance solution to clients, enabling them to pay for fixed fee services in affordable monthly instalments.
+Services ranging from just a few hundred pounds to five-figure sums can be covered, with repayments spread over 12 to 60 months.

-Law firms do need to be careful in terms of how such solutions are marketed and offered, avoiding a sense of brashness and making it clear that such models do not ultimately end up costing the client any more than an upfront payment.
-However, pitched well and offered through an easy-to-use digital platform rather than via pages of cumbersome paper forms, such a solution can be a really valuable tool for building client relationships, and for better managing cash flow.
-Credit decisions through online tools can be made within seconds for the vast majority of clients, and the law firm in question then receives the full amount of the loan from the finance provider within just a few days.
+Offered through an easy-to-use digital platform, such a solution can be a really valuable tool for building client relationships, and for better managing cash flow.
+Credit decisions through online tools are normally made within seconds, and the law firm then receives payment within 3 days of the service being completed.
 No more fee-chasing expenses – the client repays the finance provider directly.

 Good practices for smooth cash flow